mcmonkeyprojects/Sentinel/README.md

 - Also, do not put `allinone` inside another `allinone`, and do not put a `multi` inside another `multi`.
 - Note that to remove `allinone` and `multi` targets, you need to use the ID number (use `/sentinel targets` and related commands to find the ID), like `/sentinel removetarget allinone:0`.

-### Some random supported things

-- Weapons:
+### Supported Weapon Types

 - Fists
 - Swords/tools
 - Bow
     - equip NPC with arrows of any given type in their `/npc inventory` to set fired arrow type!
 - Trident (will be thrown)
 - Blaze rod (shoots fire balls!)
 - Potions (splash, lingering)
 - Nether star (strikes lightning!)
 - Spectral arrow (makes the target glow, without damaging it.)
     - (To make a target glow ++ damage it, equip a bow + arm it with spectral arrows!)
 - Snowballs
 - Eggs
 - Ender Pearls (Causes the target to get flung into the air!)
 - Skulls (Dangerous wither skull explosions!)
 - CrackShot guns!

+### Useful Things To Know

 - Respawning can be set to "-1" to cause the NPC to delete itself on death, or "0" to prevent respawn.
 - Sentinels will guard a point or path if either is set using the command "`/npc path`".
 This means they will still within their chaserange of that point or path, and return to it when out of combat.
 - To make a ghast or blaze fire fireballs, give them a blazerod!